Jae '24

 • Connected upstate New York universities such as Rochester Institute of Technology and Cornell University together to co-host large events such as portfolio and resume reviews, and interior design trend fairs.

-• Lead a team of 7 officers to ensure seamless operation of the organization, supported current members, and recruited new members.
+• Led a team of 7 officers to ensure seamless operation of the organization, supported current members, and recruited new members.

 Interior Design Intern Clifton Interiors | London, United Kingdom (Jan 2023 - May 2023)

-• Aided interior designers and architects develop FF&E presentation package and detail design for clients.
+• Aided interior designers and architects to develop FF&E presentation package and detail design for clients.

-• Attend site meetings with design team to include external contractors, structural engineers, M&E consultants, etc.
+• Attend site meetings with the design team to include external contractors, structural engineers, M&E consultants, etc.

-• Coordinate in the creation of marketing content for social media and website.
+• Coordinated the creation of marketing content for social media and website.
 Working at Clifton Interiors helped me learn how to communicate professionally with designers, architects, and contractors.

 Architectural Intern Studio Ponsi | Florence, Italy (May 2022 – July 2022)